pinzler/fsq-php-connectedapp/readme.md

 2. Set "Push API Notifications" to "Push checkins by this app's users"

-3. Set the "Push url" to where you put 4sqpush.php
+3. Set the "Push url" to where you put 4sqpush.php (Must be https://...)

 4. Check the "New users can connect via the web" option